-- Commuter Lunch - Select Tuesdays from 11 am-1 pm in the Collegium.
-This is a free lunch for all students, provided by local churches and the BSM. - Freshmen Bible Study (Journey) Wednesdays at 4 pm.
-A weekly gathering for freshmen with small groups led by upperclassmen. - Weekly Small Groups (Voyage) The primary upperclassmen gathering is Thursday nights at 7 pm.
-These groups take the principles of Journey to the next level for upperclassmen. - Life Tree Ministries Tuesdays and Thursdays at 3:45 pm.
+- Voyage Groups (Upperclassman small groups) These groups meet at different times throughout the week as a weekly gathering for upperclassmen led by peers. - Commuter Lunch Select Tuesdays from 11 am-1 pm in the Collegium.
+This is a free lunch for all students, provided by local churches and the BSM. - Coffee Outreach Weekly the BSM offers free coffee to students to build relationships and share the gospel. - Sent An intentional time when students are encouraged to participate in contact evangelism. - Trash Take Out Thursday nights in the Hodo Residence College BSM students take trash out of student dorms in an effort to get to know people on campus and serve them. - Life Tree Ministries Tuesdays and Thursdays at 3:45 pm.
 This is an after-school tutoring program for Burmese refugee children.
 Join us as we serve our diverse community!